 The Second TM Program (concluded)

-- This TM scans to the right until it finds two consecutive 1's and then halts. - Otherwise, it halts at the end of the input string.
+- This TM scans to the right until it finds two consecutive 1's and then halts. - Otherwise, it halts at the end of the input string. - But it does not tell you its findings.

 The Third TM Program